Nishant-Joshi-Bose/Product-Docker/test/ProductController/README.md

 Based off of the CastleTestUtils testing framework, these tests exist to simplify testing of the Product Controller.

-NOTE: Do not include venv or pycache folder in git as they are generated every time the virtual environment is created.
+NOTE: The venv and pycache folders are git-ignored because they generated every time the virtual environment is created.
+The run_tests and run_install bash scripts are also git-ignored because each user will need to enter their own credentials to use.
+Running Tests steps 2 and 3 contain the same information as run_tests and Installation contains the same information as run_install.

 Running Tests